tenfyzhong/wtm.fish/README.md

 ### Create a New Worktree

+Worktrees are stored in the `.git/wtm_data/` directory of your repository.

 ```fish
 # Create from main branch (default)
 wtm add feature/new-feature
 # Create from specific base branch
 wtm add hotfix/urgent-fix --base develop
 # Create and sync current changes
 wtm add feature/continue-work --sync
 ```